Information protection in Windows overview

 Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 Information protection is an integral part of Microsoft 365 Enterprise suite, providing intelligent protection to keep sensitive data secure while enabling productivity in the workplace.

-Microsoft Defender ATP applies two methods to discover and protect data:
+Defender for Endpoint applies the following methods to discover, classify, and protect data:

 - Data discovery - Identify sensitive data on Windows devices at risk

 - Data classification - Automatically classify data based on common Microsoft Information Protection (MIP) policies managed in Office 365 Security & Compliance Center.
 Auto-classification allows you to protect sensitive data even if the end user hasn't manually classified it.